2015 Southeastern Louisiana Lions football team

 The 2015 Southeastern Louisiana Lions football team represented Southeastern Louisiana University in the 2015 NCAA Division I FCS football season.
 The Lions were led by fourth-year head coach Ron Roberts and played their home games at Strawberry Stadium.
 They were a member of the Southland Conference.
 They finished the season 4–7, 3–6 in Southland play to finish in a three way tie for eighth place.

-Previous season

-The Lions tied for the Southland Conference championship.
-They finished the season 9–4 overall, 7–1 in conference play, and lost the first playoff game to Sam Houston State 17–21.